-In a previous article, Disclosures, we described the disclosures required by ASC 606.
+In a previous article, Disclosures, we described the disclosures required by Accounting Standards Codification (ASC) 606.
 Now that most public companies have filed their first 10-Qs under the new standard and some have filed 10-Ks, we can provide examples of these disclosures.
 In this article we focus specifically on the disaggregation of revenue as disclosed by Alphabet Inc.

 ASC 606 requires that revenue be disaggregated into categories that help users determine the nature, amount, timing, and uncertainty of revenue and cash flows.
 Multiple categories may be necessary.
 In addition, the standard requires companies to disclose how they choose these categories.
 ASC 606-10-55-91 provides the following potential categories:

 - Type of good or service (e.g., product or service lines)

 - Market or type of customer (e.g., government or non-government customers)